Tureckiy-zart/TUI/docs/architecture/FINAL_FOUNDATION_LOCK.md

 **After this lock, the UI Foundation architecture is considered complete and immutable.**

 All future work must occur in the **Extension layer**.
 Foundation components are **read-only** except for bug fixes, type improvements, and documentation updates.
 The **Token system is locked** and immutable - all token modifications require explicit unlock procedure with full audit.
 The **Interaction Authority is locked** and immutable - all interaction behavior rules, priority order, and enforcement mechanisms are frozen.
 The **State Authority Matrix is locked** and immutable - the canonical state set, state semantics, priority order, and suppression rules are frozen.
 The **State Authority Contract is locked** and immutable - the state token model, naming rules, property mapping, and component obligations are frozen.
 The **Spacing Authority is locked** and immutable - all spacing token rules, canonical scales, and component requirements are frozen.
 The **Radius Authority is locked** and immutable - all border radius token rules, canonical scales, and component standards are frozen.
 The **Typography Authority is locked** and immutable - all typography token rules, canonical scales, and semantic roles are frozen.
 The **Motion Authority is locked** and immutable - all motion token rules, canonical durations, easings, transitions, and animations are frozen.
 The **Elevation Authority is locked** and immutable - all elevation token rules, canonical shadows, z-index scale, and stacking order are frozen.
 The **Layout Authority is locked** and immutable - all layout rules, canonical layout primitives, separation laws, and component contract rules are frozen.
-Any changes to state model, interaction behavior, token system, token authorities, or layout authority require explicit unlock procedure with full audit.
+The **Foundation Enforcement is locked and applied** - Foundation components exclude `className` and `style` from public APIs, and this enforcement is technically enforced via TypeScript, ESLint rules, type-tests, and CI integration.
+Any changes to state model, interaction behavior, token system, token authorities, layout authority, or Foundation Enforcement require explicit unlock procedure with full audit.

 New functionality must be built as **Extensions** that compose Foundation components and use existing locked tokens.
 All Extension components must comply with the **Extension Authority Contract**, which defines the boundary between Foundation and Extension layers and establishes that Extension cannot override, bypass, or duplicate Foundation functionality.

 **This is a binding architectural contract.
 Violations are considered architectural breaches.**

 **The Foundation architecture phase is officially closed.
 The Token system is locked.
 The Interaction Authority is locked.
 The State Authority Matrix is locked.
 The State Authority Contract is locked.
 The Spacing Authority is locked.
 The Radius Authority is locked.
 The Typography Authority is locked.
 The Motion Authority is locked.
 The Elevation Authority is locked.
 The Layout Authority is locked.
+The Foundation Enforcement is locked and applied.
 The Extension Authority Contract is active and defines Extension layer boundaries.**

 ---